-Pursuant to the advisory agreement and, if the mergers are consummated, the amended and restated advisory agreement, we pay our advisor or its affiliates the fees described below.
+Pursuant to the advisory agreement, we pay our advisor or its affiliates the fees described below.

-• We pay our advisor an acquisition fee equal to 1.5% of (1) the cost of all investments the we acquire (including our pro rata share of any indebtedness assumed or incurred in respect of the investment and exclusive of acquisition and financing coordination fees), (2) our allocable cost of investments acquired in a joint venture (including our pro rata share of the purchase price and our pro rata share of any indebtedness assumed or incurred in respect of that investment and exclusive of acquisition fees and financing coordination fees) or (3) the amount funded by us to acquire or originate a loan or other investment, including mortgage, mezzanine or bridge loans (including any third-party expenses related to such investment and exclusive of acquisition fees and financing coordination fees).
-Once the proceeds from our initial public offering have been fully invested, the aggregate amount of acquisition fees and financing coordination fees shall not exceed 1.9% of the contract purchase price and the amount advanced for a loan or other investment, as applicable, for all the assets acquired.
-For the year ended December 31, 2016, we paid our advisor acquisition fees of \$1,111,500 in connection with the acquisition fees of \$382,500 in connection with the acquisition of the Residence Inn Austin.
+As of January 16, 2018, our advisor assumed responsibility for the payment of all selling commissions, dealer manager fees and stockholder servicing fees paid in connection with our offering.
+In connection therewith, we increased the acquisition fee we pay our advisor from 1.5% to 3.85% of (1) the cost of all investments that we acquire (including our pro rata share of any indebtedness assumed or incurred in respect of the investment and exclusive of acquisition and financing coordination fees), (2) our allocable cost of investments acquired in a joint venture (including our pro rata share of the purchase price and our pro rata share of any indebtedness assumed or incurred in respect of that investment and exclusive of acquisition fees and financing coordination fees) or (3) the amount funded by us to acquire or originate a loan or other investment, including mortgage, mezzanine or bridge loans (including any thirdparty expenses related to such investment and exclusive of acquisition fees and financing coordination fees).
+The 3.85% of acquisition fees consist of (i) a 1.5% base acquisition fee and (ii) up to an additional 2.35% contingent advisor payment; provided, however, that the first \$3,500,000 of aggregate contingent advisor payments that would otherwise be paid to our advisor for dealer manager fees, sales commissions or stockholder servicing fees, which we refer to as the "contingent advisor holdback," will be retained by us until January 16, 2019, at which time any portion of the contingent advisor holdback owed to our advisor will be paid.
+Our advisor intends to recoup the selling commissions, dealer manager fees and stockholder servicing fees it funds through receipt of the contingent advisor payment.
+For the year ended December 31, 2017, we paid our advisor acquisition fees of \$670,000 in connection with the mergers, which amount was equal to 1.5% of the cash consideration paid to the stockholders of Moody I. For the year ended December 31, 2016, we paid our advisor acquisition fees of \$1,111,500 in connection with the acquisition of the Springhill Suites Seattle.